top of page

 Psychiatrists

 Psychiatrists are medical doctors trained in mental health.
 They can prescribe medication, which they may combine with therapy.
 If you’re considering medication to help manage your condition, visiting a psychiatrist can be beneficial.
-For instance, many people with depression find that combining medication with therapy leads to better outcomes than either treatment alone.
+Many people with depression find that combining medication with therapy leads to better outcomes than either treatment alone.

 Licensed Professional Counselors (LPCs) and Therapists